-Ken Burns’ Country Music Doc Is Coming To Iowa Public TV
+Ken Burns’ Country Music Doc Is Coming On Iowa Public TV

 Step back in time and journey through the compelling history of a truly American art form during Country Music, a new eight-part, 16-hour film directed by Ken Burns, and produced alongside his long-time collaborators Dayton Duncan and Julie Dunfey.
 The series airs Sunday, September 15 through Wednesday, September 18, and Sunday, September 22 through Wednesday, September 25 at 7 p.m. each evening on statewide Iowa Public Television.